Karthi3754/Booksky/README.md

-# 📚 Book Collection Manager
+# 📚 TODO For Books

 ## 🚀 Overview
 The **Book Collection Manager** is a simple JavaScript-based web application that allows users to **add, update, and delete** book records dynamically.
 It features a **pop-up form** to enter book details and displays the added books in a structured format.